Mercerenies/a-turtles-troll/README.md

 * End stones have the same effect as snow (Haste)
 * Doors break after some number of uses
 * Weeping Angels effect on armor stands
+* Several blocks turn into bedrock when mined

 # Version 1.0